|Hometown:||West Middlesex, Pa.|

 Laeng tied her career high on vault with a 9.90 at the Oklahoma quad meet, and she also tied a career high with a 9.925 on floor at the Masters Classic.
 She posted a season best of 9.875 on beam twice, at the B1G Five meet and at the NCAA Semifinal.

 Laeng's leadership extended from the gym to the classroom and the community, as she was recognized for her outstanding commitment to academics and service throughout her career.
-In the classroom, Laeng was named Academic All-Big Ten for the third year in a row and she earned a spot on the Nebraska Scholar-Athlete Honor Roll in the fall semester.
-A May 2017 graduate with a degree in psychology, Laeng earned a prestigious Big Ten Postgraduate Scholarship.
+In the classroom, Laeng was named a Big Ten Distinguished Scholar and an Academic All-Big Ten selection for the third year in a row, and Laeng earned a spot on the Nebraska Scholar-Athlete Honor Roll in the fall and spring semesters.
+A May 2017 graduate with a degree in psychology, Laeng earned a prestigious NCAA Postgraduate Scholarship and added a Big Ten Postgraduate Scholarship.
 She also received a Nebraska Outstanding Scholar Award as one of five NU student-athletes in their final season of eligibility who were graduating with a GPA of 3.90 or better.
-She was honored as one of three Nebraska Heart & Soul Award winners for her commitment to Nebraska's Life Skills program and she was named to the Tom Osborne Citizenship Team for a fourth-consecutive year.
+She was honored as one of three Nebraska Heart & Soul Award winners for her commitment to Nebraska's Life Skills program and she was named to the Tom Osborne Citizenship Team for a fourth consecutive year.

 Following a strong sophomore campaign, Laeng pushed through to compete as an all-around performer in her junior season.
 She was a consistent contributor on vault and was able to provide strong scores on uneven bars, balance beam and floor exercise for the Big Red in 2016, earning second-team All-Big Ten honors.